 I realised recently that I’m afraid of the next ending.
 Ending therapy, finding my autonomy.
 I read back through some of my old posts on this blog, many despairing, confused meanderings through the darknesses of my mind.
 Those dark moments didn’t stop when I started therapy, though they come less frequently now.
 They are less deep, less severe, easier for me to pull myself out of.
 The light and the gold and the brightness that has come into my life is of a magnitude that is indescribable.

 When I’m grateful to L, she often says that I’m the one doing the hard work.
 But I cannot imagine the responsibility of having other people’s minds in your hands, their happinesses, their traumas, their dreams, their fears and abuses and angers and loves and failures.
 I am doing the work in my own journey, but she has been right there alongside me showing me the path.
 With her help I have transformed in ways I never thought possible.
-L’s Dad passed away early this year, and I went through my own mini-grieving in response to hers.
-Over the last few days I kept thinking “I suppose none of us are getting out of this alive,” and for some reason it has given me a strange comfort and drive to be more brave, more open, more loving.
+L’s Dad passed away early this year, and I went through my own mini-grieving in response.
+Not because she seemed sad, or because I knew him, but it just made me so sad, that he had died.
+That she had lost someone.
+I keep thinking “I suppose none of us are getting out of this alive,” and for some reason it has given me a strange comfort and drive to be more brave, more open, more loving.
 I wrote a post some years ago talking about the “small but strong” version of myself that was scared of my depression, scared of my moods, scared of the darkness in me.
 I know now that my heart is stronger than I ever thought possible, more courageous than I dreamed.
 I can look at my moods, the darkness flitting around the edges and smile at it.
 It doesn’t beat me to a pulp anymore.
 The fear never leaves me, but most days now I can turn towards it with curiosity and an open heart.

 Endings feel like they are a part of everything around me.
 I am planning to move away from Berlin to travel some more while the kids are still young and not in school, and I get sadder and sadder at the prospect of leaving.
 I told L that I was thinking of whether or not I wanted to have a personal relationship with her instead of a therapy relationship, and for the first time in a long time I am struggling to untangle the courageous choice from the fearful one.
 Am I afraid of the relationship ending, afraid of not having her in my life?
 Perhaps the courageous choice is to just let her go and focus on my own autonomy.
 Or am I afraid of attempting something new and different, following what I know my heart wants?
 Perhaps the courageous choice is to take a risk and try it.
 This odd bubble sits in my chest as well, reminding me that I am not the only person involved in this decision.
 Can I even fairly put her in a position where I would ask her to answer me?
 Am I being foolish even considering the idea?
 It’s an ethical minefield, no doubt.
 Maybe my courage and hope aren’t balanced enough with consideration, seriousness, and contemplation.
 Maybe the answers are clear, and I just don’t want to accept them.

-I suppose this is what informs me with L, because I don’t want to live a life of regret.
-It’s hard to know what you should take a chance on, and what you shouldn’t.
-The main things I regret are the times I have harmed others, and I know that this is something L is fearful of.
-It is true that potential for harm lies in attempting to change our relationship into something else, and that staying in the safety of the therapy relationship is significantly less risky.
+All I know is that I don’t want to live a life of regret, but it’s hard to know what you should take a chance on, and what you shouldn’t.
+The main things I regret are the times I have harmed others, and I know that potential for harm lies in attempting to change our relationship into something else.
+Staying in the safety of the therapy relationship is significantly less risky.
 Whenever I think about risk though, I smile when I think about how she often says “No risk, no fun”.
 So far, she has been totally right for everything I have encountered – I question now where the limit is.
 There are certain kinds of risk-taking that are akin to leaping off a cliff!
 At least for now I decided to do nothing and accept that everything comes in its right time.
 Maybe there never will be a right time, because it’s just not the right thing to do.
 I don’t know.
 What I do know is that when something is right, you feel it and experience it without so much internal conflict: it just happens.
 Something interesting about the I Ching is that “After Completion” comes before “Before Completion” (the two final Hexagrams).

 While the preceding hexagram offers an analogy to autumn, which forms the transition from summer to winter, this hexagram presents a parallel to spring, which leads out of winter’s stagnation into the fruitful time of summer.
 With this hopeful outlook the Book of Changes come to its close.